Ahmad-S-Qureshi/SFWE-301-Semester-Project/README.md

 ## Source code is located in the Report_Generation/src/main/java directory
 ## jar files are in the Report_Generation

+## Test files are located in the folder SFWE-301-Semester-Project/Report_Generation/src/Test-Reports
+Generated files are located in SFWE-301-Semester-Project/Report_Generation/src/Reports These are tested using our inclued jar files

 ### To use the Jar files, simply run them
 If you cannot double click them, give them access to being runnable To do this, modify the properties using this command on unix systems